The Best Credit Cards for Seniors in 2025

 - No annual fee

 Saving for retirement can be challenging.
 The Fidelity Rewards Visa Signature Credit Card makes adding to your savings a little easier.
-This card earns you a generous unlimited 2 percent cash back on every purchase.
-However, you receive the full 2 percent only when you deposit your rewards into an eligible Fidelity account.
-This includes brokerage, IRA, HSA, cash management, and 529 plan.
+It earns you a generous unlimited 2 percent cash back on every purchase.
+You only receive the full 2 percent when you deposit your rewards into an eligible Fidelity account.
+This includes brokerage, IRA, HSA, cash management, and 529 plans.

 Pros & Cons:Pros About Fidelity Rewards Visa Signature Credit Card